sebastianmicu24/scipathj/README.md

 ### Creating an Executable

-To create an executable JAR file:
+To create a standalone executable JAR file:
 ```bash
 mvn clean package
 ```

-The executable will be created at `target/scipathj-1.0.0.jar`.
+The executable will be located at `target/scipathj-1.0.0.jar`.

 ## Usage